 NICU consultants and support staff

 A cardiologist is a doctor that has special training in the diagnosis and treatment of heart and blood vessel disease.
+Pediatric cardiologists are trained to deal with newborn heart problems.
 The cardiologist may examine the baby, order tests, and read test results.
 Tests to diagnose heart conditions may include:

 - Electrocardiogram (EKG)